Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a Custom Audience in a Meta Ads account and returns the audience_id.
-It explains the subtypes (WEBSITE vs CUSTOM) and distinguishes from the sibling tool meta_ads_audiences_create_lookalike by mentioning it is for similarity-expanded reach.
+The description clearly states it creates a Custom Audience in Meta Ads and returns the audience_id.
+It differentiates from the sibling tool meta_ads_audiences_create_lookalike by noting the lookalike is for similarity-expanded reach, establishing a distinct purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.